Grazulex/laravel-draftable/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

----

 ## 🔒 Security

-If you discover any security related issues, please email security@grazulex.be instead of using the issue tracker.
+If you discover any security related issues, please email jms@grazulex.be instead of using the issue tracker.

----

 ## 📄 License